github/libprojfs/docs/build-install.md

 that path in the `LD_LIBRARY_PATH` environment variable.

-For instance, to use the `libprojfs.so` shared library without having to install it (and assuming you supplied the location of your modified libfuse to the linker by using the `-Wl,-R` compiler option when configuring your libprojfs build), you may reference the `lib/.libs` hidden directory that was created by the libprojfs build process:
+For instance, to use the `libprojfs.so` shared library without having to install it (and assuming you supplied the location of FUSE 3 to the linker by using the `-Wl,-R` compiler opTion when configuring your libprojfs build), you may reference the `lib/.libs` hidden directory that was created by the libprojfs build process:
 ```